 ** These are the same for all students in the course and should not be confused with the individual goals and objectives of each student and their internship site.

 *** The individual student internship sites included in an approved course must abide by Department of Labor Fair Standards Labor Act on Internships and any accrediting body standards applicable to the discipline.
-See NACE Position Statement on Internships for guidance on FLSA.
+For guidance on recently updated FLSA and internships, see NACE Position Statement on Internships and article on New Guidelines.

 Process For Review